petersilva/drobo-utils/README.txt

            (bug #524948 reported to bugzilla.gnome.org) It's just the GUI, as libparted is fine, and other tools based on it still work.
+  -- on linux kernel < 2.6.24 supposedly, the USB layer won't let one address
+     LUNs/offsets > 2 TB.
+For example, Ubuntu hardy (8.04) released in Spring
+     2008 has a 2.6.24, and so is OK.
+I've never been able to test this problem.

 Firmware manipulation: